 Most of the Reiki practitioners in private practice in the United States have learned Reiki in 3-day workshops.
 In fact, some of the workshops being taught actually encompass all three Levels of Reiki training — Levels I and II and Master Level — in one weekend!
 Imagine not knowing anything about Reiki on a Friday and then being considered a “Master” and feeling qualified to practice on strangers by Monday.
 Is that a healer you can trust with your body, with your soul?

 Since most states have no governing board to ratify or standardize the training process, these practices proliferate.
-Ethics training seems to be one of the topics on the chopping block when folks develop these quickie-courses.
+Ethics training especially seems to be one of the topics on the chopping block when folks develop these quickie-courses.
 Therefore, it’s important to find out how long the healer has trained, in what ways and with whom.
-Longer training doesn’t necessarily translate to better healing, but the odds that the healer has been educated on ethics and working with the public increases with more intense and consistent training.
+Was it a human or was it a video?
+Longer training doesn’t necessarily translate to better healing, but the odds that the healer has been educated by a live person on ethics and working with the public increases with more intense and consistent training.

 2. Ethics and Shadow Work